Ayse-Akdede/Gridsome-Workshop/README.md

 ## 4. Install Dependencies

 For our project we need some dependencies.
-Go into your folder (my-first-gridsome-resume) install all these dependencies.
+Go into your folder (my-first-gridsome-resume) , open a Terminal and start installing all these dependencies.

 **Scroll**